-- Not connect any hardware to our physical network or download any software to BU provided hardware, unless you have specific permission from BU IT Services; and - Apply security updates and use security tools and measures as required by Information Security whenever you log into BU systems (whether on a personal or BU device).
+- Not connect any hardware to our physical network, download any software to BU provided hardware, unless you have specific permission from BU IT Services or make unauthorised changes to BU provided/managed hardware device configurations that lessen or disable any security configuration or tooling; and - Apply security updates and use security tools and measures as required by IT Services and BU Information Security Policy whenever you log into BU systems (whether on a personal or BU device).
 This will include providing contact details or other information as necessary for authentication or password reset measures.